thegpvc/gpt-aria/README.md

 * run `npm install`
 * run `export OPENAI_API_KEY=<your key>`
 * Run gpt-aria: `./gpt-aria.ts --objective "Whats the price of iphone 13 pro"`
+* Note first run will take a while as puppeteer has to download chrome
 * Run it starting custom start page: `./gpt-aria.ts --objective "Whats the price of iphone 14 pro" --start-url https://duckduckgo.com`

 Prompt lives in `prompt.ts`, log of execution is in `log.txt`